rebrik/OpenSimFullBodyWithPython/README.md

 This Python code was derived from the original Matlab code, and where possible the names of scripts, the comments, and the names of variables were preserved.

+The scripts were tested on Xubuntu 16.04.5 LTS 64

 #### Requirements
 + opensim installed and added to the Path
 + Python 2 installed